kodadot/nft-gallery/README.md

   - Build the docker image

     ```bash
-    # Make sure you are running this command with admin priviledges.
-Linux users please prepend sudo.
+    # Make sure you are logged into docker.

     docker-compose up --build
     ```